stealthinator45/product-manager-api/README.md

 ## 💡 Notes

+- Use **Node.js v18.x** for best compatibility (Node.js v20+ is not supported by `mysql2`).
+- Ensure your MySQL server is running and accessible.
+- For test DB, you can manually create and seed it, or let the tests use your existing data.
 - For production, use environment variables for sensitive data and add more robust error handling and validation.
 - Contributions welcome!